 Understanding these differences is crucial to grasping the complexities of the current technological rivalry.

-5 Key Battlegrounds in the Tech Cold War
+5 Key Battlegrounds in the Technological Cold War

 1. Artificial Intelligence and Machine Learning